-The Special Educational Needs (SEN) department is committed to breaking down any barriers that might prevent a student fully accessing their education at Oldbury Academy.
-We are focused on high quality outcomes for all learners, and achievement and inclusion are the cornerstones of our practice.
-The department is lead by Ms Rashford (SENCo).
+The special Education Needs and Disabilities (SEND) faculty is committed to breaking down any barriers that might prevent a student from fully accessing their education at Oldbury Academy.
+We are focused on high-quality outcomes for all learners, and achievement and inclusion are the cornerstone of our practice.
+The faculty is led by Mrs Hancox (Acting SENCo).
+Her email address is [email protected].
+The SEND governor is Mrs S Harvey.
+Her email address is [email protected]

-The SEN department work with other teams of professionals within school to support students with learning, behavioural and physical needs in order to enable those students to access the curriculum and progress with both their academic and social development.
+The SEND faculty works with other teams of professionals within and outside of school to support students with their learning, behavioural and physical needs in order to enable those students to access the curriculum and make progress with both their academic and social development.

-Behavioural Programmes in place to support Social, Emotional and Mental Heath Needs
+Behavioural Programmes in place to support Social, Emotional and Mental Health Needs

 The department works closely with the Learning Support Centre.
 The LSC provides the following areas of support: